decaf-project/DECAF/README.md

-# DECAF
+# Elastic DECAF
-A fork of DECAF Optimized with selective taint propagation idea. configure with --enable-2nd-ccache and then compile.
-See the Wiki page for more details.
+A fork of DECAF Optimized with elastic taint propagation and elastic shadow memory access idea. configure with --enable-2nd-ccache and then compile.

 DECAF primarily aims to provide transparent dynamic malware analysis functionality.
 To this end, DECAF provides the following systematic mechanisms for binary analysis:
 DECAF primarily aims to provide transparent dynamic malware analysis functionality.
 To this end, DECAF provides the following systematic mechanisms for binary analysis: